How to manually transfer files via SFTP on a Linux server? [EASY GUIDE]☑️

 Now you need to choose a path where you want to get the file/folder to be transferred.
-In order to do this run a command “lcd” and specify the destination path.
+In order to do this run the command “lcd” and specify the destination path.

-Once you did that download the files remotely from the source using get command
+Once you did that download the files remotely from the source using the get command

 To download a directory from the remote system, use the recursive -r option: